defold/doc/docs/en/manuals/collection-factory.md

+---
+title: Collection factory manual
+brief: This manual explains how to use collection factory components to spawn hierarchies of game objects.
+---

-= Collection factories
+# Collection factories
-:location: documentation manuals resources
-:type: manual

 The collection factory component is used to spawn ready made blueprint hierarchies of game objects (collections) into a running game.
-This manual explains how collection factories work and how to use them.

 Collections provide a powerful mechanism to create reusable templates, or "prefabs" in Defold.
 For an overview on Collections, see the [Building blocks documentation](/manuals/building-blocks#_collections).
 Collections can be placed in the editor and be cloned into the game at compile-time, and they can be dynamically inserted into your game in two ways: